Joseph Greenberg: The languages of New Guinea, Tasmania, and the Andaman Islands

 During 1971 Greenberg proposed the Indo-Pacific macrofamily, which groups together the Papuan languages (a large number of language families of New Guinea and nearby islands) with the native languages of the Andaman Islands and Tasmania but excludes the Australian Aboriginal languages.
 Its principal feature was to reduce the manifold language families of New Guinea to a single genetic unit.
 This excludes the Austronesian languages, which have been established as associated with a more recent migration of people.

 Greenberg's subgrouping of these languages has not been accepted by the few specialists who have worked on the classification of these languages.
 However, the work of Stephen Wurm (1982) and Malcolm Ross (2005) has given a small amount of mainstream support for his hypothesis.
-Wurm stated that the lexical similarities between Great Andamanese, West Papuan and Timor–Alor–Pantar families "are quite striking and amount to virtual formal identity [...] in a number of instances."
+Wurm stated that the lexical similarities between the Great Andamanese, West Papuan, and Timor-Alor-Pantar families "are quite striking and amount to virtual formal identity [...] in a number of instances".
 He believes this to be due to a linguistic substratum.

 The languages of the Americas

 Most linguists concerned with the native languages of the Americas classify them into 150 to 180 independent language families.
 Early on, Greenberg (1957:41, 1960) became convinced that many of the language groups considered unrelated could be classified into larger groupings.
-In his 1987 book Language in the Americas, while agreeing that the Eskimo–Aleut and Na-Dené groupings as distinct, he proposed that all the other Native American languages belong to a single language macro-family, which he termed Amerind.
+In his 1987 book Language in the Americas, while accepting the Eskimo-Aleut and Na-Dené groupings as distinct, he proposed that all the other Native American languages belong to a single language macro-family, which he termed Amerind.

 Language in the Americas has generated lively debate, but has been criticized strongly; it is rejected by most specialists of indigenous languages of the Americas and also by most historical linguists.
-Specialists of the individual language families have found extensive inaccuracies and errors in Greenberg's data, such as including data from non-existent languages, erroneous transcriptions of the forms compared, misinterpretations of the meanings of words used for comparison, and entirely spurious forms.
+Specialists of the individual language families have found extensive inaccuracies and errors in Greenberg's data, such as data cited from non-existent languages, erroneous transcriptions of the forms compared, misinterpretations of the meanings of words used for comparison, and entirely spurious forms.

 Historical linguists also reject the validity of the method of multilateral (or mass) comparison upon which the classification is based.
-They argue that he has not provided a convincing case that the similarities presented as evidence are due to inheritance from an earlier common ancestor rather than being explained by a combination of errors, accidental similarity, excessive semantic latitude in comparisons, borrowings, onomatopoeia, etc.
+They argue that he has not provided a convincing case that the similarities presented as evidence are due to inheritance from an earlier common ancestor rather than being explained by a combination of errors, accidental similarity, excessive semantic latitude in comparisons, borrowings, onomatopoeia, and other such causes.

 However, Harvard geneticist David Reich notes that recent genetic studies have identified patterns that support Greenberg's Amerind classification: the "First American” category.
 "The cluster of populations that he predicted to be most closely related based on language were in fact verified by the genetic patterns in populations for which data are available.”